-Indicator ID RE 13.1 Dependent on: RE 13 Sub-section Monitoring PRI Principle 1, 2 Type of indicator Gateway to: N/A PLUS VOLUNTARY TO DISCLOSE Describe up to two processes you put in place during the reporting year to support meeting your targets on material ESG factors.
+Indicator ID RE 13.1 Dependent on: RE 13 Sub-section Monitoring PRI Principle Type of indicator PLUS VOLUNTARY TO DISCLOSE Describe up to two processes you put in place during the reporting year to support meeting your targets on material ESG factors.
 For investors with minority stakes in real estate investments, responses should be based on how they use their influence with the assets or properties, majority shareholder(s), and/or lead investors they engage with in co-investment situations to ensure that material ESG factors are actively managed to the extent possible.
 (A) Process one [Voluntary free text: large] (B) Process two [Voluntary free text: large]

-Explanatory notes xplanatory notes
+Explanatory notes

 Purpose of indicator This indicator provides the signatory with the opportunity to expand upon interesting, innovative or leading examples of processes it has used to help meet its targets on material ESG factors, allowing signatories to share different practices and experiences in managing material ESG risks and opportunities.

-Additional reporting guidance
+Additional reporting guidance Signatories should use this opportunity to detail the answer options they selected in the previous indicator.
+Details could include how and why certain processes were chosen, who had responsibility for implementing them and their success and/or lessons learned from their application.

 Other resources For further guidance, see An introduction to responsible investment: real estate.

 Logic

 Dependent on [RE 13]

-Gateway to Gateway to N/A
+Gateway to N/A

 Assessment

 Not assessed

-Indicator ID Dependent on: 00 21 Sub-section Monitoring PRI Principle Type of indicator Gateway to: N/A ŕ Post-investment, Post-investment, how do you manage material ESG risks and ESG opportunities to create value during the holding period?
+Indicator ID Dependent on: 00 21 Sub-section PRI Principle Type of indicator RE 14 Gateway to: N/A Monitoring 1, 2 CORE Post-investment, how do you man age material ESG risks and ES SG opportuni ties to create value during the holdin g period?
 For investors with minority stakes in real estate investments, answer options should be selected based on how they use their influence with the assets or properties, majority shareholder(s), and/or lead investors they engage with in co-investment situations to ensure that material ESG factors are actively managed to the extent possible.
-[Dropdown list] , , , ☐ (A) We develop property-specific ESG action plans based on pre-investment research, due diligence and materiality findings (1) for all of our real estate investments(2) for a majority of our real estate investments(3) for a minority of our real estate investments ☐ (B) We adjust our ESG action plans based on performance monitoring findings at least yearly toring [As above] ☐ (C) We, or the external advisors that we hire, support our real estate investments with specific ESG value-creation opportunities tate [As above] ☐ (D) Other Specify: [Mandatory free text: small] [As above] O (E) We do not manage material ESG risks and opportunities post-investment
+[Dropdown list] , , , o property-specific diligence and mate ESG action plans based on pre eriality findings -investment (1) for all of our real estate investments(2) for a majority of our real estate investments(3) for a minority of our real estate investments ☐ (B) We review findings at leas • ans based on performance moni itoring [As above] , , ☐ (C) We, or the external advisors that we hire, support our real estate investments with specific ESG value-creation opportunities [As above] □ (D) Other Specify: [Mandatory free text: small] [As above] O (E) We do not manage material ESG risks and opportunities post-investment Additional context to your response(s): [Voluntary free text: large]